-Now, we can put that away for a moment, but this file is the one that I'm going to be sticking with.

-These facts about Whistl's lower prices and a differentiated and better type of service are important to the overall assessment that this tribunal has to perform because it shows that when Royal Mail eliminated Whistl, it wasn't merely snuffing out a duplicate, inefficient, second mailing company.

-Purchasers across the nation in bulk delivery have been deprived of something of real value as a consequence of the exit of Whistl.
+Now, we can put that away for a moment, but this 14 15 file is the one that I'm going to be sticking with.
+These facts about Whistl's lower prices and 16 a differentiated and better type of service are 17 18 important to the overall assessment that this tribunal 19 has to perform because it shows that when Royal Mail 20 eliminated Whistl, it wasn't merely snuffing out 21 a duplicate, inefficient, second mailing company.
+22 Purchasers across the nation in bulk delivery have 23 been deprived of something of real value as briefly that Mr Holmes mentioned yesterday as the general context for considering the solidity of Whistl and its plans, and this chimes with what Professor Ulph has just put to me.